jupyterhub/jupyterhub/docs/source/reference/templates.md

 {% extends "templates/page.html" %}
 ```

-By defining `block`s with same name as in the base template, child(ren) templates
+By defining `block`s with same name as in the base template, child templates
 can replace those sections with custom content.
 The content from the base
 template can be included in the child template with the `{{ super() }}` directive.